rppt/linux/Documentation/vm/split_page_table_lock.rst

 Split page table lock
 =====================

-Originally, mm->page_table_lock spinlock protected all page tables of the mm_struct.
+Originally, mm->pgt.page_table_lock spinlock protected all page tables of the mm_struct.
 But this approach leads to poor page fault scalability of multi-threaded applications due high contention on the lock.
 To improve scalability, split page table lock was introduced.

 With split page table lock we have separate per-table lock to serialize access to the table.
 At the moment we use split lock for PTE and PMD tables.
-Access to higher level tables protected by mm->page_table_lock.
+Access to higher level tables protected by mm->pgt.page_table_lock.

 There are helpers to lock/unlock a table and other accessor functions: